Voluntarily Causing Hurt Penalties in Singapore (Non-Arrestable)

 Is Voluntarily Causing Hurt/Voluntarily Causing Grievous Hurt an Arrestable Offence?

 VCH, on its own, is a non-arrestable offence.
-This means that the police must obtain a warrant from the court before they can arrest the alleged offender.
+This means that the police must obtain an arrest warrant from the court before they can arrest the alleged offender.
 So for example, if you intentionally punched another person, causing them to suffer a small bruise, the police do not have the authority to arrest you unless they have a warrant for your arrest.

 A Magistrate’s Complaint is a complaint filed to the State Courts by someone seeking redress for an offence that has been committed against them.
 The Magistrate will review your complaint and can choose to do any of the following: